-My new book on the Palmarian Church is now available.
+My book on the Palmarian Church is available online.

 Lundberg, Magnus.
 A Pope of Their Own: Palmar de Troya and the Palmarian Church.